Revised: November 21, 2013

 F. Check the P.O.
 Box regularly, or ensure that it is done.

 SECTION 2.
 The Vice President will perform the duties of an absent President and perform such duties as are assigned to him by the President.
+Provide a one-year plan and current year's goals at the second board meeting in conjunction with the President.

 SECTION 3.
 The Secretary will record the minutes of the board and full membership meetings, and read those minutes at the next meeting.
 He/she will send a copy of the minutes to the FLOATER editor.